Create a high quality invoice now!Make an Invoice Now

-A security guard invoice is for any individual or company offering protection services for individuals, private property, or a business.
-Depending on the type of security hired, the guard may have a concealed-carry license or solely on a protective watch to survey activities.
+A security guard invoice is for any contractor or company offering protection services for individuals, private property, or a business.
+Depending on the type of security hired, the guard may have a concealed-carry license or similar qualification to handle firearms.
 The invoice is commonly calculated by the hour ($/hr) with any fees for overtime in the chance of surveillance services being provided.

 Table of Contents